The Global Media Monitoring Project

-The Global Media Monitoring Project (GMMP) is the largest international study of gender in the news media.
+The Global Media Monitoring Project (GMMP) is the largest international study of gender in the news media and falls under the World Association for Christian Communication (WACC).
 It is also an advocacy organization that aims to change the representation of women in the news media.
 Every five years since 1995 the GMMP collects data on indicators of gender in the news, such as: the presence of women, gender bias, and stereotyping.
 The most recent study, conducted in 2015, encompassed 114 countries.

 History

 The idea for a media monitoring project was created at the Women Empowering Communication international conference in Bangkok in 1994.
-The World Association for Christian Communication (WACC) along with MediaWatch (Canada) took up the project.
+The WACC along with MediaWatch (Canada) took up the project.
 They had several key goals: